JanssenProject/jans/docs/admin/developer/agama/dsl-full.md

 - A flow cannot be aborted by itself.
 This can only be achieved through a parent flow.
 Learn more about aborted flows [here](./flows-lifecycle.md#cancellation)
 - Check the best practices on finishing flows [here](./flows-lifecycle.md#finishing-flows)

+### Identity of the user to login

+When a top-level flow (i.e. no parents) finishes successfully, the selection of the user to authenticate is driven by the `userId` passed in `data`.
+By default this maps to the `uid` attribute that in most cases all user entries already have in the database, namely, the "user name".
+This attribute is configurable though via property `finish_userid_db_attribute` of the bridge script.
+Note this is a global configuration that applies to all Agama flows running in your server.

 ## Web interaction

 Web interaction constructs bring the most value to Agama.
 Developers can express the concepts of ”redirect a user to an external site and retrieve any data later provided” or “show a page and grab user data after interaction” using atomic instructions.